Advanced Technology Intraocular Lens (IOL) Vision Enhancement Frequently Asked Questions

 - Will the doctor implant advanced technology IOLs in both eyes at the same time?

-- How long does the procedure last?
+- How long does cataract surgery last?
 Is it painful?

-- What is the likelihood of complications, and what might they be?
+- What is the likelihood of lens replacement surgery complications, and what might they be?

 - How does vision improve after surgery?